 - What lessons has my partner taught me?

 - What have we overcome together?

-There are obviously an endless list of questions you can ask yourself about your partner or your relationship and doing so can really help you come up with the perfect things you’ll want to cover in your vows.
-Just remember that vows are meant to express your intent and promises to your partner from the day of your wedding onwards as you look back on your time together and it’ll reduce so much stress for you!
+There is an endless list of questions you can ask yourself about your partner or your relationship, and doing so can help you come up with the perfect things you'll want to cover in your vows.
+Just remember that vows are meant to express your intent and promises to your partner from the day of your wedding onwards as you look back on your time together, and it'll reduce so much stress for you!

 Take A Trip Down Memory Lane